 Another foundation is the tradition of muralism, a worldwide movement from which Mural Arts draws great strength and to which Mural Arts lends vision and leadership.
 This means looking at how muralism will evolve as artistic media evolve, as new technologies and techniques emerge, as the concepts of real and virtual communities merge, and the lines between public and private space continue to blur.

 muraLAB’s work is not only essential to Mural Arts’ creative development, it is also a leader in advancing the field of public art in Philadelphia and beyond.
 The conversations muraLAB instigates find their way into Mural Arts’ everyday artistic practices and the projects it is planning for the future.
 They are also a prominent voice in the vigorous discussions that are taking place about the relationship between public art and urban change.

-Throughout the year, guest artists and curators will discuss how artist collaboratives, community arts organizations, museums, universities and city agencies are creating unique opportunities for artists to expand their social practice – and redefining notions of creative agency, public space and civic dialogue along the way.
+Throughout the year, guest artists and curators are exploring how artist collaboratives, community arts organizations, museums, universities and city agencies are creating unique opportunities for artists to expand their social practice – and redefining notions of creative agency, public space and civic dialogue along the way.

 Jon Rubin, Carnegie Mellon University, Pittsburgh

 Chair, Contextual Practice Program

 Fellow, STUDIO for Creative Inquiry

 February 5, 6 p.m., Pennsylvania Academy of the Fine Arts, auditorium

 As We Live, So We Work